open-learning-exchange/open-learning-exchange.github.io/pages/profiles/jwill12.md

 #### About Me

-> I'm Will Jean-Marie, a recent Computer Science grad.
+> Hi!
+I'm Will Jean-Marie, a recent Computer Science grad.
 I am from Boston, MA (Eastern Time).
 > I enjoy heading to the gym, and watching the sports game thats on TV.
 > I'm always up for a good challenge, and I look forward to meeting fellow creatives here on Open Learning.